corpunWorld Corporal Punishment Research

 UN Human Rights Commission: 1997: Thematic Reports

-Reveals (under "Torture") that the Saudi authorities have contested the UN view that judicial corporal punishment constitutes torture.
+Reveals that the Saudi authorities have contested the UN view that judicial corporal punishment constitutes torture.

 Report of the Special Rapporteur

-Paragraphs 587 to 589 of this 1995 UN document refer to various cases of flogging.
+Paragraphs 587 to 589 of this 1995 UN document refer to various Saudi flogging cases.

 Amnesty International document.
 Cites several whipping cases, with some detail of how particular floggings were carried out.
 It is evident that practice in Saudi Arabia is far from uniform.